xPurification/BreweryDashboard/README.md

-# Web Development Project 5 - Data Dashboard Part 1
+# Web Development Project 6 - Data Dashboard Part 2

 Submitted by: Devon Purification

 This web app: A data dashboard that provides an at-a-glance summary of information gathered from a public API.
 The dashboard view contains summary statistics and a list view of the data that can be searched and filtered.
+Using Open Brewery DB, the user is able to see a list of breweries, as well as their type, location, street, and website.
+Filter options include a search bar, city selection, and type selection.

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The list displays a list of data fetched using an API call**
-- [ ] **Data uses the useEffect React hook and async/await syntax**
-- [ ] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [ ] *insert details*
-- [ ] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [x] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: